bus7d/ARPNAK-ATTACK/README.md

 ARPNAK
 ======

-DHCP DoS Bandwith for me!
+DHCP DoS and Local DDoS Bandwith for me!

 This attack make the victim(s) flood the DHCP server with DECLINE DHCP packet causing a DoS for each new host on the local network.
 That's seems to be really efficient!